jpeyret/pip-stripper/README.md

 #### case 1: hardcoding

-Let's take a `pip freeze` line like
+Given a `pip freeze` line like

 ````
 psycopg2==2.7.7
 ````

-First, associates package names with an `ClassifierPip` entry in **pip-stripper.yaml**, (basically a hardcoded decision by the user of where to put it).
+First, it looks for a matching entry in `ClassifierPip:buckets` in **pip-stripper.yaml**, (basically a hardcoded decision by the user of where to put it).

 ````
 ClassifierPip: